Cristinamulas/GCP/README.md

 # GCP

 - Create a Dockerfile.
-- Built an inage.
+- Built an image.
 - Push the image to docker hub.
--Create a cluster in CGP.
+- Create a cluster in CGP.
 - Run the app in the cluster.